Your Essential Boat Safety Equipment Checklist

 Not all fires are created equal, and neither are fire extinguishers.
 Grabbing the wrong one can be useless at best and dangerously counterproductive at worst.
 Marine-grade extinguishers use a simple letter system to tell you what kind of fire they can tackle.

-• Class A: Think of this for anything that leaves an ash—wood, paper, fabric.
-Basically, the stuff you’d find in a campfire.
+- Class A: Think of this for anything that leaves an ash, such as wood, paper, and fabric.
+Basically, the stuff you'd find in a campfire.

 How to Use an Extinguisher: The P.A.S.S.
 Method